-The fibreglass reinforcement manufacturing process of consists of several main stages.
-First, fibreglass in the form of continuous strands is impregnated in a special container with a polymer resin, which contains a curing composition, as a result of which the so-called roving is obtained.
-Then, when the fibreglass is completely soaked, the roving is fed into the forming die to obtain a bar of a given diameter.
-Without waiting for the bar to harden, the source material is pulled through the polymerization chamber, heated to a certain temperature.
+When the fibreglass is completely soaked, the roving is fed into the forming die to obtain a bar of a given diameter.
+Without waiting for the bar to harden, the source material is pulled through the polymerization chamber and heated to a certain temperature.
 Finally, the stock is wound and secured to create a ribbed surface.
-The bar with the rib wound onto it enters the drying chamber, where the resin is polymerized.
-After polymerization, the finished reinforcement enters the cooling unit, and then the reinforcement is cut into sections of a predetermined length or wound into coils.
+The bar with the rib woven onto it, enters the drying chamber, where the resin is polymerized.
+After polymerization, the finished reinforcement enters the cooling unit and then the rebar is cut into sections of a predetermined length or wound into coils.

-Two main components are used in the production: reinforcing material itself (roving) and binder (epoxy or polyester resin).
+There are 2 main components used in the production: the armoring material (roving) and binding mixture (epoxy or polyester resin).
 The ratio of these components is about 80/20.
-In the finished reinforcement, the roving perceives mechanical loads, and the resin acts as a matrix, uniformly distributing the load along the entire length of the bar and protecting the reinforcement from the external environment.
+In the finished reinforcement, the roving perceives mechanical loads, and the resin acts as a matrix, evenly distributing the load along the entire length of the bar and protecting the reinforcement from the external factors.

-There are special requirements imposed on the production facility.
-Its length shall be at least 50 meters (recommended length is 70 meters), ceiling height shall be at least 2.5 meters (recommended height is at least 3 meters), the height difference in the equipment location area shall be not more than 4-5 cm, ventilation with air outflow of at least 200-250 litres per minute shall be provided.
+The production line must be set up in a warehouse with specific characteristics.
+Its length shall be at least 50 meters (recommended length is 70 meters), ceiling height shall be at least 2.5 meters (recommended height is at least 3 meters), the height difference in the equipment location area shall be not more than 4-5 cm.
+Ventilation with air outflow must be of at least 200-250 litres per minute.
 Indoor air temperature shall be at least 16-18 °С.